mahesh-morde/Django_Course_API/README.md

 ## Experience the Live Application

 To experience the live application, please visit [this link](https://whimsical-muffin-b51377.netlify.app/instances).
-(Kindly wait for a minute to load the initial components, I'll may take 2-3 minutes as i'm using free hosting plateforms).
+(Kindly wait for a minute to load the initial components, It'll may take 2-3 minutes as i'm using free hosting plateforms).

 ## Features